bacalfa/ai-financial-advisor/README.md

 - Identifies support/resistance levels and chart patterns
 - Agent Skills for calculating indicators and detecting patterns
 - Outputs trading signals and entry/exit points

+For more details on the sill description, see [src/skills/technical-analysis/SKILL.md](src/skills/technical-analysis/SKILL.md).

+## Financial Advisor (Orchestrator)

+*🚧 To be implemented*

+Class `FinancialAdvisor` represents a senior financial advisor that acts as an orchestrator agent.
+The main features of this agent include:
+- Coordinates all assistant agents (parallel or sequential)
+- Implements judgment layer with configurable weights
+- Feedback loops for improving low-confidence results
+- Class `InvestmentRecommendation`: Comprehensive recommendation dataclass
+- Synthesis logic combining fundamental, technical, and consistency scores

 ## Installation